Wolfgang Haken: Biography

-Haken was born on June 21, 1928 in Berlin, Germany.
+Haken was born on June 21, 1928, in Berlin, Germany.
 His father was Werner Haken, a physicist who had Max Planck as a doctoral thesis advisor.
 In 1953, Haken earned a Ph.D. degree in mathematics from Christian-Albrechts-Universität zu Kiel (Kiel University) and married Anna-Irmgard von Bredow, who earned a Ph.D. degree in mathematics from the same university in 1959.
 In 1962, they left Germany so he could accept a position as visiting professor at the University of Illinois at Urbana-Champaign.
 He became a full professor in 1965, retiring in 1998.

-In 1976, together with colleague Kenneth Appel at the University of Illinois at Urbana-Champaign, Haken solved the four-color theorem.
-They proved that any two-dimensional map, with certain limitations, can be filled in with four colors without any adjacent “countries” sharing the same color.
+In 1976, together with colleague Kenneth Appel at the University of Illinois at Urbana-Champaign, Haken solved the four-color problem: they proved that any planar graph can be properly colored using at most four colors.
 Haken has introduced several ideas, including Haken manifolds, Kneser-Haken finiteness, and an expansion of the work of Kneser into a theory of normal surfaces.
 Much of his work has an algorithmic aspect, and he is a figure in algorithmic topology.
-One of his key contributions to this field is an algorithm to detect if a knot is unknotted.
+One of his key contributions to this field is an algorithm to detect whether a knot is unknotted.